-f The daily maximum flow is based on the Port's agreement with the Midway Sewer District.
-If the flow exceeds the daily maximum limit, it is not a permit violation as long as the combined flow from the IWS and Midway Sewer District does not exceed 90% of the capacity of the outfall, which is 18 MGD.
+^c The daily maximum flow is based on the Port's agreement with the Midway Sewer District.
+Based on this agreement the combined flow from the IWS and Midway Sewer District must not exceed 90% of the capacity of the outfall, which is 18 MGD.